stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 A common debate in games that have randomly generated maps, monsters, and loot drops is whether players win based on skill or luck.
 Can you actually win consistently given the random number generator (RNG)?
 Yes, yes you can.
 Look at one of PoE's most famous racers Kripparrian.
+(The whiskers in the plot correspond to 1.5x the range between the 25% and 75% quartiles)

 ![Kripp race consistency](/public/poe_kripp_consistency.png)